Platform

 • Protocol Expansion

-Advance RFC 0003 and future specifications for governance, settlement, event formats, and portability.
+Advance RFC 0003 and future specifications for governance, settlement, event formats, portability, and conformance profiles.

 • Registry Development

-Extend USG Registry v0.1.0 with additional object types, identifier norms, and conformance rules.
+Extend USG Registry v0.1.1 with additional object types, identifier norms, validation rules, and lifecycle semantics.

 • Corpus Organization

-Finalize DOI-backed artifacts, unify metadata, and improve cross-references across the canon.
+Finalize DOI-backed artifacts, unify metadata, and improve cross-references across the canon (whitepapers ↔ briefs ↔ RFCs ↔ registry ↔ resolver).

 Want to discuss the architecture or collaborate?